Deterministic Inference across Tensor Parallel Sizes That Eliminates Training-Inference Mismatch: Background

 A widely known issue associated with IEEE 754 floating point operations is that they are \emph{non-associative}, namely, $(a+b)+c\neq a+(b+c)$ \cite{fp32death}.
 This means that the order in which numbers are added can affect the final result due to accumulated rounding errors.

 Many algorithm and system-level efforts are employed to mitigate this issue.
 Fused Multiply-Add (FMA) \cite{NVIDIA_FloatingPoint_CUDA} is used to compute $ x * y + z$ with an exact double-length product, followed by an addition with a single rounding.
-In Matrix Multiplication (MatMul) and Flash-Attention \cite{dao2022flashattention} kernels, a common practice is to use FP32 accumulator for accumulating intermediate results, even when the input data is in a lower precision format.
-Other commonly used operations like Softmax, LayerNorm, RMSNorm, and RoPE, are all set to FP32 precision by default.
+In MatMul and Flash-Attention \cite{dao2022flashattention} kernels, a common practice is to use FP32 accumulator for reducing intermediate results.
+Other commonly used operations like Softmax, RMSNorm, and RoPE, are all set to FP32 by default.